Rolands-Laucis/Socio/core/README.md

 The SocioSecurity Vite plugin searches many types of frontend script file extensions and will encrypt any string that ends with --socio[-args].

+## Contributing 🥰
+As this is an open source project that i spend my free time on, perhaps someone else would like to help with various things:
+* Ideas for better parsing of the SQL to also extract WHERE clause info, that would help minimize DB calls and websocket traffic, and improve performance overall
+* Ideas for serious data structures of subscription dependency tracking - directional graph or tree or smth.
+Currently a custom format dictionary object.
+* "Socio Rooms": a plugin that creates and manages general WebSocket "rooms", such that the sockets are isolated and synced with each other, but not the whole backend.
+For party games like Kahoot, or Live Whiteboard setups etc.
+* Socio-HTTP cookie session plugin, that stitches the two together in some useful way.
+Express.js has popular plugins for session management, perhaps we can integrate SocioSession.client_id on the session object.
+* Starter template projects for various front-end and back-end tech stacks with Socio setup
+* Web bundler HMR mechanisms seem pretty complex, perhaps someone wants to make a plugin or recommend some basic solution?
+The idea is for the server to push new css, js, html files or chunks to be replaced on all clients live - CI/CD automation.

 ## TODOs 📝
 * Keyed SQL queries
 * Better SQL dependency distinguisher on queries